 Chile Relleno Grilled Cheese Sandwich

-- Combine diced tomato, onion, garlic, cilantro and lime juice in a small mixing bowl.
+- FOR THE PICO DE GALLO: Combine diced tomato, onion, garlic, cilantro and lime juice in a small mixing bowl.
 Season with salt and pepper to taste.